Posted: 11/4/21 | November 4th, 2021

 15. Explore Akershus Castle

-Inside, you’ll find a military museum, as well as one dedicated to the resistance during WWII.
+Inside, there’s a military museum, as well as a museum dedicated to the resistance during World War II.
 Guided tours are available in the summer, and there are often concerts and events held here, so check the website to see if anything is occurring during your visit.

 16. Go Tobogganing at Korketrekkeren

 Tobogganing is a traditional Norwegian winter activity and one you shouldn’t miss if you’re here during the winter.
-Stretching over 2,000 meters long, the Korketrekkeren track is fun for adults and kids alike.
-Sleds and helmets are available for rent for 150 NOK ($15.50 USD), and you rent them by the day so you can enjoy as many rides as you like.
+Stretching over 2,000 meters long and with an elevation drop of 255 meters, the Korketrekkeren track is fun for adults and kids alike.
+Sleds and helmets are available for rent for 130 NOK, and you rent them by the day so you can enjoy as many rides as you like.
+A non-stop ride takes 8-10 minutes.

 17. Explore the National Gallery

 The National Gallery contains Edvard Munch’s famous painting “The Scream” (which was made in 1893 and has been stolen twice).
 The gallery is small, but there are a lot of artists on display.
-You’ll find some Impressionist and Dutch works, as well as some by Picasso and El Greco.
+It has some Impressionist and Dutch works, as well as some pieces by Picasso and El Greco.
 It’s not the most expansive collection, but it is still worth a visit, especially if you’re a fan of more classical art styles (like me).

 18. Get Off the Beaten Path

-If you’re looking for something more quirky, here are some of the more off-the-beaten path sights and museums the city has to offer:
+If you’re looking for something quirkier, here are some of the more off-the-beaten path sights and museums the city has to offer:

 - The Devil of Oslo – This statue is over 900 years old and depicts a man being attacked by a lion and a dragon.
 It’s a part of the Oslo Cathedral (though it’s much older than the cathedral itself).

-- She Lies – This glass and stainless steel sculpture sits out in the harbor and evokes the power and beauty of an iceberg.
+- She Lies – This huge glass and stainless steel sculpture by Monica Bonvicini sits out in the harbor and evokes the power and beauty of an iceberg.

-No matter what you’re interested in, Oslo will be able to keep you entertained.
-With its diverse collection of museums, an abundance of parks and hiking trails, and beautiful vistas and scenery, you’ll have a hard time getting bored here.
+No matter what you’re interested in, Oslo can keep you entertained.
+With its diverse collection of museums, an abundance of parks and hiking trails, and beautiful vistas and scenery, it’s hard to get bored here.
 And while it is an expensive destination, I promise that a trip to Oslo is worth every krone!

 Book Your Trip to Oslo: Logistical Tips and Tricks